khanson679/khanson679.github.io/research.md

 ## Computational complexity of syntactic dependencies

-Recent work suggests that a wide array of syntactic phenomena fall under the computational class TSL (tier-based strictly local), mirroring earlier findings in phonology and morphology.
-Previous studies focus on [movement][graf2022-typology], [case][vu.etal2019], and [licensing of anaphora and NPIs][graf.shafiei2019].
+Recent work suggests that a wide array of syntactic phenomena fall under the formal class TSL (tier-based strictly local), mirroring earlier findings in phonology and morphology.
+Syntactic phenomena studied to date include [movement][graf2022-typology], [case][vu.etal2019], and [licensing of anaphora and NPIs][graf.shafiei2019].
 These results are promising, but the large degree of variation across languages combined the with abstractness of syntactic representations means that further cross-linguistic surveys and in-depth case studies are needed.

 My work focuses on the syntactic distribution of morphological case and the restrictions on agreement configurations.
-In an upcoming paper, I analyze a wide range of case patterns in Japanese and show that they are TSL.
-In another, I show that "exotic" forms of agreement such as case-sensitive agreement, upward agreement, A' agreement, and agreement across finite clauses all fit neatly into the typology predicted by TSL.
+In [a recent paper](https://scholarworks.umass.edu/scil/vol6/iss1/4), I analyze a wide range of case patterns in Japanese, including long-distance licensing of accusative and genitive case, and show that they are TSL.

+In an upcoming paper, I show that "exotic" forms of agreement such as case-sensitive agreement, upward agreement, A' agreement all fit neatly into the typology predicted by TSL, by virtue of its ability to specify invisible and blocking elements, and flexible directionality.

 [graf2022-typology]: https://aclanthology.org/2022.scil-1.15/
 [graf.shafiei2019]: https://aclanthology.org/W19-0121/